-The Katutubong Filipino Project was conceptualized while Jacob and his wife were doing a documentary on the Agta people of Isabela Province.
-It was during their time in Isabela that they realized more needed to be done to help promote and educate people about the different indigenous groups throughout the Philippine Archipelago.
-Six months later the Katutubong Filipino Project was officially started after running a successful Kickstarter campaign.
-The funds raised through Kickstarter provided enough resources for a year and a half of work visiting and documenting the different indigenous groups around the country.
-Today the project is on-going with documentaries being produced when resources become available.
+Project Katutubong Pilipino was conceptualized while Jacob and his wife, Nahoma, were doing a documentary on the Agta people along the eastern coast of Luzon.
+It was during their time in Isabela that they realized more needed to be done to help educate and change the often negative perceptions people have about the different indigenous groups throughout the country.
+Six months later Project Katutubong Pilipino was officially started after running a successful Kickstarter campaign.
+The funds raised through Kickstarter provided enough resources for a year and a half of work visiting and documenting different indigenous groups around the Philippine Archipelago.
+Today the project is on-going with documentaries being produced when monetary resources become available.
+More about Jacob

 A large component of this project is to help educate the general public about the reality of their indigenous brothers and sisters.
 Some of the outreach we have already done or plan to carry out includes exhibits, books, print and online media, and university seminars.
 We are optimistic that our outreach campaigns are helping to change the perception and attitude often portrayed towards the indigenous groups of the Philippines.
 We also try to inspire indigenous people themselves by helping to showcase the beauty and depth of their culture.